VietnamKnowledgeNewsletter

 Published 2026-05-17· 6 min read· Vietnam Knowledge

-Vietnam occupies a familiar Asian middle ground on LGBTQ rights: same-sex behaviour was never criminalised under modern law, public attitudes have warmed considerably in the past 15 years, but legal marriage and family rights remain unavailable.
+Vietnam occupies a familiar Asian middle ground on LGBTQ rights: same-sex behaviour has not been criminalised under modern law, public attitudes have warmed considerably in the past 15 years, but legal marriage and family rights remain unavailable.
 Day to day, the experience is closer to Thailand's than to neighbouring Cambodia or Laos.

-Homosexuality has never been a crime under Vietnamese law.
+Homosexuality has not been a crime under Vietnamese law in modern times.
 The state's position has moved in fits and starts:

 • 2012–2013: the Justice Ministry publicly raised the possibility of legalising same-sex marriage, prompting national debate.